kostadin-t/btp-terraform/units/unit_4/lesson_2/README.md

 The first part is the same as for the subaccount, we just need to add the ID of the organization as well as the ID of the space.
 We have that at hand namely via the variable `cf_org_id` or as information from the resource `cloudfoundry_space`.

 To get the first part of the URL that we already constructed we decide to use the output value of the previous step as input for the cloud foundry setup.
-For that we add a variable to the `variables.tf` in the `cloudfoundry` directory:
+For that we add a variable to the `variables.tf` in the `CloudFoundry` directory:

 ```terraform
 variable "subaccount_url" {